-- 2.1 Traffic noise is a general term used to define the noise from traffic using the road network.
+2.1 Traffic noise is a general term used to define the noise from traffic using the road network.
 A traffic stream is made up of a variety of vehicle types which have their own individual noise sources.
-Close to a road individual vehicles can be distinguished in the traffic stream, but further from the road the influence of individual vehicles is lost and the noise becomes a continuous drone. - 2.2 A road project has the potential to cause both increases and decreases in traffic noise on an existing road by altering the traffic composition.
-In the case of a new road, for example a bypass, a completely new noise source can be created. - 2.3 The impact of a road project at any location can be reported in terms of changes in absolute noise level.
-In the UK the standard index used for traffic noise is the $L{A10,18h}$ level, which is quoted in decibels. - 2.4 The effect on people from a road project can also be reported in terms of nuisance or annoyance.
-The World Health Organisation (WHO) define annoyance as 'a feeling of displeasure associated with any agent or condition, known or believed by an individual or group to adversely affect them' (Ref 34).
-This displeasure can be caused by the overall level of noise or by a change in noise level.
-The WHO also provide guideline values for noise levels for specific environments and times of the day. - 2.5 The assessment of nuisance in this document is based on the average percentage of people who were interviewed at home and had expressed a considerable degree of annoyance at the level of external noise.
-This measure of community annoyance has been correlated with the standard index used for traffic noise ( $L{\rm A10,18h}$ ).
-It should be noted that this definition of nuisance is not the same as that used in some statutory documents. - 2.6 The construction process of a road project also has the potential to cause noise impacts.
-The impact of construction activities is usually reported in terms of changes in absolute noise level using the $L{\text{Aeq}}$ index, although the maximum noise level, often referred to as the $L{\text{Amax}}$ , from any one activity may also be assessed.
+Close to a road individual vehicles can be distinguished in the traffic stream, but further from the road the influence of individual vehicles is less noticeable as the noise from traffic becomes a continuous drone.

+2.2 A road project has the potential to cause both increases and decreases in traffic noise on an existing road by altering the traffic composition.
+In the case of a new road, for example a bypass, a completely new noise source can be created.

+2.3 The impact of a road project at any location can be reported in terms of changes in absolute noise level.
+In the UK the standard index used for traffic noise is the $L{A10,18h}$ level, which is quoted in decibels.

+2.4 The effect on people from a road project can also be reported in terms of nuisance.
+The assessment of nuisance in this document is based on the average percentage of people who were interviewed and had expressed a considerable degree of bother at the level of noise experienced when at home.
+This measure of nuisance has been correlated with external noise levels based on the standard index used for traffic noise ($L{A10,18h}$).
+It should be noted that this definition of nuisance is not the same as that used in some statutory documents.

+2.5 For assessing the impact of noise from road traffic at night, the index $L{night,outside}$ is to be used.
+This noise index is recognised in the WHO publication 'Night Noise Guidelines for Europe' as an indicator of the long-term impact of night time noise on health.

+2.6 The construction process of a road project also has the potential to cause noise impacts.
+The impact of construction activities is usually reported in terms of changes in absolute noise level using the L{Aeq} index, although the maximum noise level, often referred to as the L{Amax} , from any one activity may also be assessed.

-2.7 A road project also has the potential to cause annoyance and physical damage through vibration.
+A road project also has the potential to cause 2.7 nuisance and physical damage through vibration.
 Vibration is a low frequency disturbance producing physical movement in buildings and their occupants.
 These impacts can happen during the operation of an existing or new road, during the improvement or maintenance of an existing road, and also during the construction of a new road.
-Vibration is usually measured in terms of Peak Particle Velocity, or PPV, which is measured in terms of movement in mm/s.
+Vibration can be transmitted through the air or through the ground.
+Airborne vibration from traffic can be produced by the engines or exhausts of road vehicles with dominant frequencies in the 50-100 Hz range.
+Ground-borne vibration is more often in the 8-20 Hz range and is produced by the interaction between rolling wheels and the road surface.
+Ground-borne vibration is usually measured in terms of Peak Particle Velocity, or PPV, which is measured in terms of movement in mm/s.